 What is the role of the

-callback in Rails models?- Explain how the
+before_savecallback in Rails models?- Explain how the

-callback is used to execute logic before a model is saved to the database in Rails. - Discuss common use cases for
+before_savecallback is used to execute logic before a model is saved to the database in Rails. - Discuss common use cases for

-callbacks, such as encrypting passwords or performing data validation.
+before_savecallbacks, such as encrypting passwords or performing data validation.

 - Explain how the